Finally, a Home Inspection Checklist You Can Actually Use!

 Discover the mistakes most homeowners make before, during and after an inspection!

-Note from the author: Hi, my name is Ryan Hart.
+Note from the author: Hi, I’m Ryan Hart.
 By day I’m an Architectural Consultant and Author – but by night I’m an advocate for new homeowners.
 This guide will help you avoid common mistakes I’ve seen hundreds of other homeowners make.

-For a limited time only, you can purchase my printable PDF checklists and workbook ($97 Value) at a huge discount.
-Download the entire inspection package for just $19!
-It’s great for buyers and sellers.
+For a limited time only, you can download my printable PDF checklists and workbook ($97 Value) completely free.
+It’s great for home buyers and sellers.

-All you need to do is click the “Order Securely” button above, make a payment and download the checklist instantly.
-You won’t even have to leave the page – it doesn’t get any easier than that.
+All you need to do is enter and confirm your email address, then download the checklist instantly.
+It doesn’t get any easier than that.
 So, what are you waiting for?